One of these active cooking mamas posted her recipe in the morning and I couldn’t stop thinking about it! This was what ate my mind for the day:

 3) Use a teaspoon to scoop ingredients onto flatten bread.
 And fold opposite ends of bread to join.
 Use a fork to seal the edges.
 (Tip: Don’t get overzealous and put too much filling on the bread as it will cause the bread to split due to its bursting sides.
 LOL!)

-4) Brush egg white on surface of bread.
+4) Brush egg white on the surface of the bread.

-6) Remove from oven and allow to cool before offering baby.
+6) Remove from oven and allow to cool before offering your child.
 Be mindful that the insides will be very hot.

 While hands were busy in the kitchen, the inquisitive one kept coming in to see what mama was up to.
 And I ended up cracking the egg and beating it on the floor, just to show her what I was busy with.
 LOL!
 Don’t get me started about carrying her at my hips while trying to get the ingredients in place.

 Well, I hope you enjoyed this simple, quickie meal.
-They make yummy treats or in this case, a meal for her, which was accompanied by a bowl of fish soup, and we will be sharing that simple recipe in a separate article – do keep a lookout!
+They make yummy treats or in this case, a meal for her, which was accompanied by a bowl of fish soup.
+The recipe to that simple yet nutritious fish soup is here.

-– For the sliced bread, you can use your preferred types including wholemeal or soft grains for added fibre and nutrients.
-We use white bread in this case.
+- For the sliced bread, you can use your preferred types including wholemeal or soft grains for added fibre and nutrients.
+We used white bread in this case.